 Restoring vintage furniture is a hobby of mine.
 I especially love collecting chairs designed by architects.
 These MCM parchment fiberglass shell chairs by husband-and-wife team, Ray & Charles Eames refinished spectacularly after many cycles of sanding and coating with marine solvent.
 The original steel bases were replaced with wooden dowel bases.
 Instructions Below.

 I typically find decently priced vintage furniture on Ebay or Etsy.
 It can take years to collect a matched set, so obsession is key!
-As an investment, I will note that refurbished original vintage shell chairs increase in value, so I am constantly selling a finished set and starting a new project in a new color to enjoy for a while!
+As an investment, note that refurbished original vintage shell chairs increase in value, so it’s not only fun, but profitable to restore, sell and start a new project in a new color to enjoy for a while!

 In a small circular motion, sand the surface with the sponge.
 The result should be a uniformly dull appearance.
 Fiberglass is self-healing so the sanding should remove minor surface scratches.
 Rinse surface and allow to dry overnight.
 Apply a thin coat of Penetrol with a microfiber cloth and allow to dry.
 I recommend three coats.